 Located in Winchester, Massachusetts, the Griffin hosts three exhibition spaces in our main location, and two satellite galleries.
 Griffin @ Lafayette Center in Downtown Crossing Boston, and Griffin @ WinCam, the Winchester Community Access & Media.

-As a result of COVID, we have crafted a new way to interact with the museum in the form of hybrid internships.
-This allows students time working in the museum and remotely to ensure a safe working environment for our interns, staff and guests to the museum.
+As a result of COVID, we have created internship opportunities within the museum in the form of hybrid engagement.
+There are multiple ways to work at the Griffin.
+In person, remotely or by a combination of time in the museum and remote projects.
+This ensures a safe working environment for our interns, staff and guests to the museum.